Editorial Review

 Semax: BDNF Upregulation and Neuroprotection

-Semax is a synthetic heptapeptide (Met-Glu-His-Phe-Pro-Gly-Pro) based on the ACTH(4-10) fragment, developed at the Institute of Molecular Genetics of the Russian Academy of Sciences.
-It is among the most extensively studied peptides for brain health, with regulatory approval in Russia and Ukraine for cerebrovascular conditions and cognitive enhancement since the 1990s.
+Semax is a synthetic heptapeptide (Met-Glu-His-Phe-Pro-Gly-Pro) based on the ACTH(4-10) fragment.
+Scientists at the Institute of Molecular Genetics of the Russian Academy of Sciences developed it.
+It is among the most studied peptides for brain health, with regulatory approval in Russia and Ukraine for cerebrovascular conditions since the 1990s.

-Semax also enhances attention and working memory through dopaminergic and serotonergic modulation in the prefrontal cortex, making it one of the most studied peptides for brain fog in research settings.
+Semax also enhances attention and working memory through dopamine and serotonin modulation in the prefrontal cortex.
+This makes it one of the most studied peptides for brain fog in research settings.
 For a detailed compound profile, see the Semax peptide research guide.

 Selank: GABAergic Modulation and Anxiolytic Research

-Selank's cognitive effects are mediated primarily through GABAergic modulation.
-Research published in the Bulletin of Experimental Biology and Medicine (2008) demonstrated that Selank increases GABA concentrations in the hippocampus and prefrontal cortex without the sedation, tolerance, or dependence associated with benzodiazepine GABA-A receptor agonists.
-This selectivity arises because Selank modulates GABA through allosteric mechanisms and enzyme inhibition (particularly enkephalinase), rather than direct receptor binding.
+Selank's cognitive effects work mainly through GABA modulation.
+GABA is the brain's primary calming neurotransmitter.
+Research in the Bulletin of Experimental Biology and Medicine (2008) showed that Selank increases GABA concentrations in the hippocampus and prefrontal cortex.
+It does this without the sedation, tolerance, or dependence linked to benzodiazepine drugs.

-A clinical study published in Zhurnal Nevrologii i Psikhiatrii (2009) evaluated Selank in subjects with generalized anxiety and documented significant reductions in anxiety scores alongside improved cognitive performance on attention and memory tasks.
-This dual anxiolytic-nootropic profile is unusual — most anxiolytic compounds impair cognition as a side effect.
-Selank achieves both effects simultaneously because anxiety-related cortisol elevation and amygdala hyperactivation directly impair hippocampal function and prefrontal executive processing.
+This dual anxiolytic-nootropic profile is unusual — most anti-anxiety compounds impair cognition as a side effect.
+Selank achieves both effects because anxiety-related cortisol elevation and amygdala overactivation directly impair hippocampal function and prefrontal executive processing.

-Selank also upregulates IL-6 and influences enkephalin metabolism, contributing to its immunomodulatory properties.
-This immune-brain axis modulation may underlie its effects on neuroinflammation-driven cognitive impairment, an increasingly recognized contributor to age-related cognitive decline.
+Selank also upregulates IL-6 and influences enkephalin metabolism.
+These properties contribute to its immune-modulating effects.
+This immune-brain axis modulation may explain its impact on inflammation-driven cognitive impairment — an increasingly recognized factor in age-related cognitive decline.
 For detailed Selank research, see the Selank peptide guide.

 Free Peptide Calculator